 The maternal serum screening (MSS) test is a blood test available to pregnant women in Victoria.
 It helps determine the chance of their unborn child having Down syndrome (trisomy 21), Edward syndrome (trisomy 18) or a neural tube defect.

-Maternal serum screening may be performed in the first trimester of pregnancy, when it is combined with an ultrasound.
+Maternal serum screening may be done in the first trimester of pregnancy, when it is combined with an ultrasound.
 This is called the combined first trimester screening test.
-Alternatively, testing may be performed in the second trimester of pregnancy.
+Or, testing may be performed in the second trimester of pregnancy.
 This is called the second trimester maternal serum screening test.

-MSS can identify pregnancies that are at increased risk of:
+MSS can identify pregnancies that are at increased chance of:

-It is important to understand that this test is only for these disorders, and a low-risk result does not mean the baby is free of other birth defects.
+This test is only for these conditions.
+A low-chance result does not mean the baby is free of other birth defects.

 Combined first trimester screening test

-The second trimester MSS test can identify a pregnancy with increased risk of Down syndrome, Edward syndrome or neural tube defects.
+The second trimester maternal serum screening test can identify a pregnancy with increased chance of Down syndrome, Edward syndrome or neural tube defects.
 The test involves the pregnant woman having a blood test between 14 and 20 weeks + 6 days gestation.
 However, it is best if the blood is collected between 15 and 17 weeks gestation.

-The test measures the amount of four proteins in the mother’s blood and the results are combined with the woman’s age risk to give a final risk of Down syndrome, Edward syndrome or neural tube defects.
-The result is reported as an increased or low-risk result.
+The test measures the amount of four proteins in the mother’s blood.
+The results are combined with the woman’s age risk to give a final chance of Down syndrome, Edward syndrome or neural tube defects.
+The result is reported as an increased chance or low-chance result.

 Screening for Down syndrome and other chromosome conditions should be offered to all pregnant women.
 However, the decision to have testing is a personal decision.
-All women are at risk of having a baby with Down syndrome or Edward syndrome, although the risk increases with the age of the woman.
+All women have the chance of having a baby with Down syndrome or Edward syndrome, although the chance increases with the age of the woman.

-A low-risk result does not mean there is no chance of the particular condition being present in the unborn baby.
-It means that the risk is low.
-Similarly, an increased risk result does not necessarily mean that the baby has a particular condition.
-Most women with an increased risk result will not have a baby with Down syndrome, Edward syndrome or a neural tube defect.
+Similarly, an increased chance result does not necessarily mean that the baby has a genetic condition.
+Most women with an increased chance result will not have a baby with Down syndrome, Edward syndrome or a neural tube defect.

-It is important to understand that the tests do not diagnose these conditions, but they identify women who should be offered further testing to detect if their baby is affected.
+Maternal serum screening tests do not diagnose health conditions, but they identify women who should be offered further testing to detect if their baby has a genetic condition.

 Where to get help